-Teaching Notes: Depending on the needs of learners, review the information fields on the form prior to beginning this activity.
-The information for the personal contact could be assigned for homework if learners don't have the information on hand.
+Teaching Notes: In this activity, learners practise completing a form using their own information.
+The activity could be assigned for homework if learners don't have the information on hand.

 Part 1

 - 1. Distribute the personal information form on the next page.
 Read the handout together and review all of the information fields on the form.
 (The Emergency Contact part of the form is discussed in Part 2 of this activity.).
 Review the checklist under the form. - 2.
 Instruct learners to fill out the top part of the form as best they can independently while being mindful of the formatting guidelines discussed in the previous activity. - 3.
 Circulate while learners are completing their forms and provide in-the-moment feedback. - 4.
 Have learners check their work with a partner using the checklist. - 5.
 Consider having peers who finish quickly assist those that need more help.
 Then talk about any difficulties as a class.